omcaaaar/Rubiks_cube_solver/README.md

 Now there are two options.
 You can either scan the faces of your shuffled cube or you can enter the cube faces manually in utils.py.

 If you opt for scanning the faces using webcam, You'll first have to calibrate the cube so that we can recognize the colors accurately based on the surrounding lighting condition.
-Follow the instructions on screen to calibrate.
+Follow the instructions on the screen to calibrate.

-Once the calibration is done, Place the cube in the window shown on the screen for scanning the faces.
-Follow the instructions on screen for scanning.
+Once the calibration is done, place the cube in the window shown on the screen for scanning the faces.
+Follow the instructions on the screen for scanning.

 **Tip: Prefer standard way of holding the cube. i.e front: Red, right: blue, top: white**